seanpmaxwell/Typescript-Best-Practices/README.md

 - **Constants**: `UPPER_SNAKE_CASE`
 - **Variables**: `camelCase`
 - **Classes / Types**: `PascalCase`
-  - If you have an interface for describing a class, and you want to distinguish the interface from the class, you can prefix that interface with an `I`: ie. `class Dog implements IDog`.
+  - You can prepend an interface with an `I` for scenarios where you might have a type/value naming conflict: ie. `class Dog implements IDog`.
 - **Booleans**: prefix with `is` or `has`

 ---